wrefgtzweve/SpaceEngineersDLCUnlocker/README.md

 - **[Download latest version](https://github.com/wrefgtzweve/SpaceEngineersDLCUnlocker/releases/latest)**

 # FAQ
-### Can you unlock all the premium skins too?
+### Can you unlock all the DLC skins too?
-- From as far as i can see no, those are managed through steam inventory.
+- From as far as i can see no, those are managed through steam inventory and thus cannot be done.

 # Credits